saineju/bitwarden_sshkey_vault/README.md

 ```
 Usage: ./bw_ssh_key.sh <list|generate|get_key|get_public_key> [-k key_name] [-t ttl] [-e encryption_type]
 	list		List keys in vault
+	search		Search for key name, useful if there are more than one matches
 	generate	Generate new key to vault
 	get_key		Get private key to ssh-agent
 	get_public_key	get public key for the specified key
 	-k|--key-name	Name for key, required for generating key or getting the key
-	-i|-id		Use key ID to fetch the key
+	-i|--id		Use key ID to fetch the key
+	-n|--no-prefix	Do not add key prefix (used for fetching keys from entries not added with this tool)
 	-t|--ttl	How long private key should exist in agent, uses ssh-agent ttl syntax
 	-e|--key-enc	Key type, accepts rsa or ed25519
 	All required parameters will be asked unless specified with switch